Topological quantum computer

-A topological quantum computer is a theoretical quantum computer proposed by Russian-American physicist Alexei Kitaev in 1997.
-It employs quasiparticles in two-dimensional systems, called anyons, whose world lines pass around one another to form braids in a three-dimensional spacetime (i.e., one temporal plus two spatial dimensions).
-These braids form the logic gates that make up the computer.
-The advantage of a quantum computer based on quantum braids over using trapped quantum particles is that the former is much more stable.
-Small, cumulative perturbations can cause quantum states to decohere and introduce errors in the computation, but such small perturbations do not change the braids' topological properties.
-This is like the effort required to cut a string and reattach the ends to form a different braid, as opposed to a ball (representing an ordinary quantum particle in four-dimensional spacetime) bumping into a wall.
+A topological quantum computer is a type of quantum computer.
+It utilizes anyons, a type of quasiparticle that occurs in two-dimensional systems.
+The anyons' world lines intertwine to form braids in a three-dimensional spacetime (one temporal and two spatial dimensions).
+The braids act as the logic gates of the computer.
+The primary advantage of using quantum braids over trapped quantum particles is in their stability.
+While small but cumulative perturbations can cause quantum states to decohere and introduce errors in traditional quantum computations, such perturbations do not alter the topological properties of the braids.
+This stability is akin to the difference between cutting and reattaching a string to form a different braid versus a ball (representing an ordinary quantum particle in four-dimensional spacetime) colliding with a wall.
+It was proposed by Russian-American physicist Alexei Kitaev in 1997.

-While the elements of a topological quantum computer originate in a purely mathematical realm, experiments in fractional quantum Hall systems indicate these elements may be created in the real world using semiconductors made of gallium arsenide at a temperature of near absolute zero and subjected to strong magnetic fields.
+While the elements of a topological quantum computer originate in a purely mathematical realm, experiments in fractional quantum Hall systems indicate that these elements may be created in the real world by using semiconductors made of gallium arsenide at a temperature of nearly absolute zero and subject to strong magnetic fields.